5 Half-Life and Terminal Phase

 5.4.1 Excluding specific points (exclude_half.life)

-Mark individual observations that should never be included in the λz regression — for example, a suspected outlier or a resurgence peak.
+Mark individual observations that should never be included in the λz regression — for example, a suspected outlier or a secondary peak.

 d_conc_excl <- d_conc |>